 11. Navigating your career

-It is not uncommon to get asked by recruiters what your salary expectations are for a role.
-And if you’ve done this before, you’ll know its never a good idea to throw out a number first.
+It is not uncommon for recruiters to ask you what your salary expectations are for a role.
+And if you’ve done this before, you’ll know it’s never a good idea to throw out a number first.

 12. Being paid less than junior level employees

-It is no fun to confidently sign up for a position only to discover down the road that others junior to you are being paid more.
+It is no fun to confidently sign up for a position only to discover down the road that others are making more than you.

 I was being paid less than entry-level employees.
-I negotiated professionally thanks to advice from the sub (Reddit thread), received a raise with another one coming in two months!
+I negotiated professionally thanks to advice from the sub (Reddit personal finance thread), received a raise with another one coming in two months!

 In summary - The Reddit r/personalfinance threads are great!

-As you can see, Reddit is a wealth of information that can really help you to fast-track some of your financial goals.
+As you can see, Reddit personal finance threads have a wealth of information that can really help you to fast-track some of your financial goals.
 Unlike other networking sites, Reddit really uses the power of community to brainstorm and solve some of the day-to-day questions that real people have.